thinkthoughts/rydberg-parameter-lab/README.md

 b_local(x) = x Γ(x) / ∫ Γ

-- Constant for power-law Γ
+- constant for power-law Γ
-- Scale-dependent for structured Γ
+- variable for structured Γ

-> The exponent is not a number — it is a **field over scale**
+> The exponent is a **field over scale**

 ---